poupou-web3/btc-viz/README.md

 # Btc-viz
-> A simple Data App to show the some awesome Bitcoin visualization
+> A simple Data App to show some awesome Bitcoin visualization.

 ## Give it a look
 [Btc-viz](https://btc-viz.com)